Indian shares hit record highs as Asian peers gain; Fed meeting eyed

 Many investors expect the Fed to maintain its dovish stance at its two-day meeting from Tuesday.
 Some Fed board members, however, have said the central bank should start discussing tapering its bond-buying.

-In Mumbai trading, Reliance Industries Ltd (RELI.NS) and HDFC Ltd (HDFC.NS) were the top performers on the Nifty 50, adding 0.6% and 0.5%, respectively.
+In Mumbai trading, Reliance Industries Ltd and HDFC Ltd were the top performers on the Nifty 50, adding 0.6% and 0.5%, respectively.
 Shares of Reliance have gained in the last five consecutive trading sessions.
+(Reporting by Rama Venkat in Bengaluru; editing by Uttaresh.V)

 Our Standards: The Thomson Reuters Trust Principles.